QUICK SUMMARY:

 Deciding on a specific social media goal also assists with the subsequent campaign creation.
 For example, this may include leveraging product tags in Instagram shopping or incorporating lead generation forms in ad campaigns.

 We prioritize client goals above all else and work tirelessly to deliver measurable results that drive business growth.
-To do this, we take a data-driven approach by constantly measuring and analyzing the results–this ensures that we’re delivering maximum ROI for our clients.
+To do this, we take a data-driven approach by constantly measuring and analyzing the results.
+This ensures that we’re delivering maximum ROI for our clients.

-Step 2 - Decide on Actionable Social Media KPIs
+2. Decide on Actionable Social Media KPIs

 After you’ve decided on broad social media goals, it’s time to get granular and decide on specific KPIs or OKRs.